jojozhuang/jojozhuang.github.io/_popular/java-core/java-core-generics.md

 index: 1426
 subcategory: java-core
 date: 2017-01-13
-tags: [Generics]
+tags: [Generics, Bounded Wildcards, Type Erasure]
 ---

-> Generics
+> Use Generics for java programming.

 ## 1. Generics Overview
 Java Generics were introduced in JDK 5.0 with the aim of reducing bugs and adding an extra layer of abstraction over types.
-* Java Generic methods and generic classes enable programmers to specify, with a single method declaration, a set of related methods, or with a single class declaration, a set of related types, respectively.
+* Java generic methods and generic classes enable programmers to specify, with a single method declaration, a set of related methods, or with a single class declaration, a set of related types, respectively.
 * Generics also provide compile-time type safety that allows programmers to catch invalid types at compile time.
 * Using Java Generic concept, we might write a generic method for sorting an array of objects, then invoke the generic method with Integer arrays, Double arrays, String arrays and so on, to sort the array elements.

 ## 2. Generic Classes
-### 2.1 Generic Classes
+### 2.1 Generic Class
-A generic class declaration looks like a non-generic class declaration, except that the class name is followed by a `type parameter` section.
+A `generic class` declaration looks like a non-generic class declaration, except that the class name is followed by a `type parameter` section.

 The type parameter section of a generic class can have one or more type parameters separated by commas.
-These classes are known as parameterized classes or parameterized types because they accept one or more parameters.
+These classes are known as `parameterized classes` or parameterized types because they accept one or more parameters.

 Syntax.
 ```java